 Charge 3 has several sensors it uses to monitor your activity and health metrics.
 It has high accuracy accelerometers for counting steps and recognizing movement patterns.
 An accelerometer is a sensor that recognizes acceleration.
 When you step, for example, this causes a fast acceleration and deceleration on each step, or essentially a vibration that the sensor picks up.

-It can also recognize certain movement patterns and guess what type of activity you are performing from the accelerometer behavior, like running or cycling.
+It can also recognize certain movement patterns and guess what type of activity you are performing from the accelerometer behavior, like running, cycling or kayaking.
 The Fitbit uses learning software to constantly improve how accurately the devices recognize movement patterns.

 The second important sensor is the heart rate sensor.
 In the Fitbit Charge 3, this is on constantly, 24/7.
 This is an excellent feature because it makes the calorie consumption estimates much more accurate than in devices that simply use accelerometer data.
 It also allows for advanced sleep tracking as your heart rate varies during different sleep stages and this is definitely something Fitbit seems to do well.